‘An intellect, a bully, and a great judge’: Courthouse leader Vincent Gaughan set to retire after handling Chicago’s biggest cases

 Van Dyke ultimately withdrew the appeal of his conviction, and was released from custody earlier this year.
 People convicted of second-degree murder generally must only serve half their sentence, so he was out in a little more than three years.

-The Rev. Marvin Hunter, McDonald’s great-uncle, told the Tribune this month that he considers the sentence — and Gaughan’s general attitude — a “horrible” and “intimidating” overreach.
+The Rev. Marvin Hunter, McDonald’s great-uncle, told the Tribune in November that he considers the sentence — and Gaughan’s general attitude — a “horrible” and “intimidating” overreach.

 Even though Gaughan might seem mercurial, Placek said, there is a logic to his actions.